Alzheimer's Disease Research Review: Fall 2018

 When leaving a planned gift to Alzheimer’s Disease Research you may prefer to use the more flexible option of a beneficiary designation in an IRA or retirement plan, life insurance policy, or commercial annuity.

 To make this type of gift with Alzheimer’s Disease Research, a BrightFocus Foundation program, contact your retirement plan administrator, insurance company, bank, or financial institution for a change-of-beneficiary form to designate the percentage you would like us to receive.
 Your gift will provide important research support until a cure is discovered.
-For more information, please call Lauren Fields at 301-556-9397 or visit brightfocus.org/plannedgiving.
+For more information, please call Charles Thomas at 1-301-556-9397 or visit brightfocus.org/plannedgiving.

 Please share this newsletter with someone you know who might be interested in learning about some of the latest advancements in research to diagnose, prevent, treat, and cure Alzheimer’s disease.
 This newsletter is published by Alzheimer’s Disease Research, a program of BrightFocus